(formerly the Johns Hopkins Women's Mood Disorders Center)

 What is Reproductive Psychiatry?

-The Johns Hopkins Center for Women's Reproductive Mental Heath was established:
+Johns Hopkins Reproductive Mental Health Center was established:

-- to provide expert evaluation and treatment of women who suffer from reproductive psychiatric symptoms
+- to provide expert evaluation and treatment of people who suffer from reproductive psychiatric symptoms

 - to further research in reproductive psychiatry